 The FFC mandated transition to digital television allowed stations to begin broadcasting digital subchannels in addition to their primary channel.
 Depending on the market, subchannels are available over-the-air (i.e. 30.1, 30.2, 30.3) as well as on cable.
 Over the next few days I’ll be examining a number of what I call “classic television digital specialty networks” which are distributed primarily via digital subchannels.
 In most cases, affiliates have the option of taking some or all of the national feed, meaning their schedules may not match the national schedule.

 Antenna TV is one of the digital subchannels I receive.
 I don’t watch it often but I have seen a few shows here and there.
 I was watching Bachelor Father occasionally at one point last year.
-The other day I recorded several shows so I could time them to see if they were edited.
+In May 2013 I recorded several shows so I could time them to see if they were edited.
 Results were mixed:

 Sampling of Antenna TV Show Durations, May 2013Hazel – 22:18